Self-guided Sightseeing Tour #1 in Toulouse, France

 Show sight on map

 The Church of the Gesù is a former Catholic religious building located in Toulouse.
-Built in neo-Gothic style by the Jesuits in the 19th century, the church was deconsecrated in 2000 and converted into an organ concert hall.
+Built in neo-Gothic style by the Jesuits in the nineteenth century, the church was deconsecrated in 2000 and refurbished as an organ concert hall.
 Located at 22 bis rue des Fleurs, the church is one of the great religious buildings in Toulouse.

 Wikipedia: Église du Gésu de Toulouse (FR)